 The only exception is the “passing back to the goalkeeper” rule below.

 Check out my guide on 6 Important Goalie Gear For Soccer You Must Not Ignore

 11. Passing Back To The Goalkeeper

 Passing back to your Goalkeeper is allowed but he must not touch or pick up the ball.

 He must use his feet or any other part of his body to receive the ball.

 If he picks up the ball then an indirect free kick is awarded to the opposing team.

-Off-Side is when an attacking player on Team A position himself behind the defender and in front of the goalkeeper of Team B, and receives a pass from his teammate.
+Off-Side is when an attacking player on Team A positions himself behind the defender and in front of the goalkeeper of Team B and receives a pass from his teammate.